 His values shone through in the speech he gave on receiving the Committee to Protect Journalists' international press freedom award in 2011: 'This award is like a ray of light from the other side of the storm ...
-At Ríodoce we have experienced a macabre solitude because none of what we publish has an echo or is followed up, and that makes us feel more vulnerable ...
+At Ríodoce we have experienced a macabre solitude because none of Dámaso López Núñez, a former police officer, what we publish has an echo or is followed up, and that makes us feel more vulnerable ...
 This award makes me feel that I have a safe haven, a place where I can feel less lonely.'